The 9 Best Museums in Reykjavik

 The museum, housed in a former fish-freezing plant, offers a wealth of information about Iceland's fishing industry and the lives of those who worked in it throughout history.

-Visitors can also explore the Coast Guard Vessel Óðinn and view artefacts recovered from Iceland's oldest known shipwreck, the Dutch sailing ship Melckmeyt, which sank off the coast in 1659 and left its crew marooned on Flatey Island.
+Visitors can also explore the Coast Guard Vessel Óðinn and view artefacts recovered from Iceland's oldest known shipwreck, the Dutch sailing ship Melckmeyt, which sank off the coast in Icelandic waters in 1659 and left its crew marooned on Flatey Island.

-The Reykjavik Maritime Museum provides a comprehensive look at Iceland's seafaring traditions and the essential role the ocean has played in the country's development.
+The Reykjavik Maritime Museum provides a comprehensive look at Iceland's seafaring traditions and is one of the best museums in Reykjavík for understanding the essential role the ocean has had in local survival.

 7. Reykjavik Art Museum